spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-add-a-new-shipment-method-2.0.md

 4. Click **Save**.
 ![Enabled checkbox](https://spryker.s3.eu-central-1.amazonaws.com/docs/Tutorials/HowTos/HowTo+Add+a+New+Shipment+Method+2.0/ui_add_carrier_cmpany.png)

-When have a new shipment carrier, you can add a new shipment method to it.
+When you have a new shipment carrier, you can add a new shipment method to it.

 {% info_block infoBox "Note" %}